Disclosure: Affiliate links within. Purchasing and/or clicking on some of the links in this post may result in a commission paid to us.

-I love using priceline.com to reserve family vacations, but I know that lots of families are apprehensive.
+I love using priceline.com to reserve vacations, but I know that lots of families are apprehensive.
 They are concerned that it’s risky, or they aren’t entirely sure how to make a reservation.
-Some families don’t even realize they can get a Priceline rental car for their family vacation and aren’t comfortable booking Priceline flights.
+Some families don’t even realize they can get a Priceline rental car for their family vacation and aren’t comfortable booking Priceline name your own price flights.
 I had the chance to ask Brian Ek, travel expert at priceline.com, a few questions on how families can best use priceline.com.
-Here are his Priceline bidding tips.
+Here are his Priceline bidding tips to get family travel deals.

 FTM: Why use Priceline?